johan-o/fedora-ansible/README.md

 again based on timeout), then again immediately after partially breaking appearance of the terminal.

 ## What does this do?
-* Updates DNF cache
+* Updates DNF cache, and updates computer
 * Enables parallel downloads for DNF
-* Removes LibreOffice and other pre-installed apps I don't use
+* Hides LibreOffice and removes other pre-installed apps I don't use
 * Enables RPMFusion repositories

 * Installs Visual Studio Code